Weighted Plank Pike Jumps

 Follow these step-by-step instructions to perform Weighted Plank Pike Jumps with proper form and technique.

-Start in a plank position with your hands under your shoulders and feet together.
-Hold a weight plate or dumbbells in your hands.
+Begin in a high plank position with your hands directly under your shoulders and feet hip-width apart.

 Secondary Muscles